BrunnoRicci/traffic-accidents-belgrade/README.md

 # Traffic Accidents Belgrade

-This repo. contains exploratory data anlisys of traffic accidents in Bilgrade for year 2018.
+This repo. contains exploratory data anlisys of traffic accidents in Belgrade for period 2015 Jan to 2019 Feb.